But camping overnight (or for the weekend) allows us to explore these natural wonders in much greater depth.

 You can also stay in one of the 4 walk-in campsites, 6 platform campsites, 3 pioneer campsites, or 4 backcountry campsites.

-If a cabin is more your style, there are 15 fully furnished cottages available as well.
+If a rental cabin is more your style, there are 15 fully furnished cottages available as well.
 They come with AC and heating as well as a stove/oven, microwave, coffee maker, dishwasher, dishes, and pots and pans.

 Some must-see spots in the park include a stone fire tower built by the Civilian Conservation Corps in 1935, and an 855-foot-long stone rock wall.